Westclox History from 1960 to 1969

 J. Serafini - Supervisor Data Processing - then to Div.
 Budget Mgr.

-M. E. Schlenker - Manager of Engineering - General Time Director of Overseas
+M. E. Schlenker - Manager of Engineering - General Time Director of Overseas Procurement

 Mel Hahn - Foreman Vibrating